To provide health, settlement an social services to improve the quality of life of individuals, families and diverse communities.

 PCHS has positioned itself to provide culturally competent services in other geographic areas as well.
 PCHS has branches in Calgary and Punjab, India.
 Very soon two new branches will be started in Ottawa, Montreal and Windsor.

+PCHS is also accredited by Imagine Canada.
 Imagine Canada accreditation is awarded to those charities and non-profits that demonstrate excellence in five areas of operations.
 The areas of operations that standards are focused on include Board Governance, Financial Accountability and Transparency, Fundraising, Staff Management and Volunteer Involvement.
-By including the Imagine Canada symbol on all PCHS documents it speaks to their investment in trust.
-Being CARF International accredited allows PCHS to display a visual symbol that assures the public of our commitment to continually enhance the quality of services and programs being provided.
-CARF accreditation also allows for:

 Our accountability is to the Board of Directors, Clients, Community and the Funders.
 It is imparted through annual community engagement session called “Friends of PCHS”.